nushell/nushell.github.io/book/modules.md

 > **Note**
 > This will use the file name (in our example `git` from `git.nu`) as the modules name.
 This means some completions might not work if the definition has the base command in it's name.
-> For example a completion like this `export extern 'git push' [] {}` in our `git.nu` will result in a completion like this `git git push`.
+> For example a completion like this `export extern 'git push' []` in our `git.nu` will result in a completion like this `git git push`.
 If you have this style of completion you must instead
 > import like this `use completions git *` which will import the exported definitions of the submoudule `git`.
+Or simply rename `git push` to just `push`.

 ### Setting environment + aliases (conda style)